Want to build a business website to promote your local business? Here are 7 best practices to get your online presence

 It’s not just Google rankings that are important to potential clients and customers.
 They’re also reading the reviews and recommendations that your former and current customers are posting about your business.

-If you have a local business, you should definitely be proactive and invite customers to post reviews on your Facebook and Google My Business profile.
+If you have a local business, you should definitely be proactive and invite customers to post reviews on your Facebook and Google My Business profiles.
 You can also invite reviews on websites like Yelp or Zomato.